Table of Contents

 Electronic money, or e-money, is a digital form of money stored electronically on a device or online.
 It can be used to make payments, transfer funds, and purchase goods and services.
 It differs from cash (fiat), issued by a central bank and typically stored physically, such as coins and paper bills.
 Examples of e-money include:

-- Funds stored in a mobile money account.
+- Funds are stored in a mobile money account;

 - An online account like Paypal or Revolut.

 M-banking is a way to use a mobile device to access banking and financial services offered by banks.
 Through m-banking, customers can view their bank account balance, carry out online transactions, move money, pay bills, and more without going to a physical bank.